 3. When carrying out palliative treatment to maintain the patient’s health and prolong life.

-The use of chemotherapy is difficult for most patients.
-Taking into account the fact that drugs poison the body with toxins, the appointment of chemotherapy must be a balanced and thoughtful decision.
+The use of chemotherapy is difficult to tolerate for most patients.
+Taking into account the fact that drugs poison the body with toxins, the prescription of chemotherapy must be a balanced and thoughtful decision.

 Survival prognosis

-The survival prognosis is made depending on the circumstances considered by the oncologist.
+The survival prognosis is made depending on the circumstances taken into account by the oncologist.
 These factors include:

 • health status;